Cost of solar panels in Michigan (2025)

 Solar arrays also contain mounting equipment, wiring and other devices, such as inverters, batteries or a monitoring system.

-• Solar batteries: A battery stores energy for later use.
-It’s a must if you want real energy independence, and they sometimes cost as much as the panels.
-Prices often depend on the battery’s storage capacity, life span, brand and other factors.
+- Solar batteries: A battery stores energy for later use.
+It’s a must if you want real energy independence, but they are expensive.
+Solar battery costs depend on the storage capacity, life span, brand and other factors.
 Expect to pay between $7,000 and $18,000, though some cost $30,000 or more.

 Size of your system